Q: Why did the chicken cross the road?

 Beyond First Year

-• The materials covered here will serve as the basis for several 2nd year EngSci courses such as PHY293 and AER210 as well as upper year courses in the Aerospace Engineering, Engineering Physics and the Robotics Engineering majors.
+- The materials covered here will serve as the basis for several second-year EngSci courses such as PHY293 and AER210 as well as upper-year courses in the Aerospace Engineering, Engineering Physics and Robotics Engineering majors.